Micah-Ribbens/Pong-Reloaded/README.md

 could randomly break.

 # Bug Fixes 11/27/2023
-I did multiple things in order to get this project back into a working condition.
-The Collision Logic
+I did multiple things in order to get this project back into a working condition:
+- Changed most of the collision code to a simpler collision system that I have thoroughly tested.
+This collision code was my original collisions system before I transitioned to the more complex one.
+I decided to go back to the simpler one because it worked better and was less buggy.
+- Changed some function calls that were not correct (they crashed the game).
+- Made Omnidirectional Pong impossible to play Single Player because the AI in that game crashes the game.